nickknw/nickknowlson.com/_projects/seven-languages-in-seven-weeks.markdown

 Bruce Tate, I will keep this page updated with my progress.
 Each day will be represented by a separate blog post.

+Why am I doing this?
+Many reasons!
+I want to widen my horizons, to generalize before I specialize.
+I want to learn how to learn and practice getting good at it.
+I want to separate the essence of programming from the notation.
+I want to [live with the masters](http://www.cs.uni.edu/~wallingf/blog/archives/monthly/2012-09.html#e2012-09-05T17_24_37.htm) and learn from them.
+Also, it's a ton of fun!

 <h3>Week 1: Ruby</h3>

 Impressions from Day 1 post: